Chuck Deatsch

 He graduated from Clear Creek High School, and later attended the University of Iowa.
 He married Elizabeth S. Therkildsen on April 8, 1978 at St. Peters Catholic Church in Cosgrove, Iowa.

 Chuck was a farmer.
 He was an avid Iowa Hawkeye and St. Louis Cardinal’s fan.
 He enjoyed running, golfing, camping, biking, and spending time with his family and friends.
-He was a member of St. Mary’s Catholic Church in Centervile, Knights of Columbus, and the Appanoose County Soil Commission.
+He was a member of St. Mary’s Catholic Church in Centerville, Knights of Columbus, and the Appanoose County Soil Commission.
 Chuck was also chairman of the Fox River Watershed, and on the board of directors for Appanoose Davis Mutual Insurance Company.

 Chuck Deatsch with daughters Katie and SarahCourtesy photo Daily Iowegian

-Chuck Deatsch with his two daughters, Katie and Sarah.
+Chuck Deatsch with his two daughters, Katie and Sarah

-Chuck is survived by his wife Liz; two daughters, Sarah (Christopher) Richardson of New York, NY, and Kate Deatsch of Iowa City, IA; his mother, Donna Deatsch of Iowa City, IA; two brothers, Bill (Shelley) Deatsch of North Liberty, IA, and Dan (Cassie) Deatsch of Des Moines, IA; and one sister, Terri Fanning of Iowa City, IA.
-He was preceded in death by his father, Elmer Charles Deatsch; and four siblings, John, Daren, Thomas, and Paul Deatsch, all in infancy.
+Chuck’s survivors included his wife Liz; two daughters, Sarah (Christopher) Richardson of New York, NY, and Kate Deatsch of Iowa City, IA; his mother, Donna Deatsch of Iowa City, IA; two brothers, Bill (Shelley) Deatsch of North Liberty, IA, and Dan (Cassie) Deatsch of Des Moines, IA; and one sister, Terri Fanning of Iowa City, IA.

 A Mass of Resurrection was held at 11 a.m.
 Saturday, May 3, 2008, at the St. Mary’s Catholic Church in Centerville, Iowa, with Fr.
 Joe Miller, C.PP.S. officiating.
 A visitation was held 8 – 2 p.m.
 Friday at the Thomas Lange Funeral Home.
-The family was present Friday from 4 – 7 p.m. at the St. Mary’s Catholic Church in Centerville, with a Scripture Service held a 7 p.m.
-The casket was closed for visitation.
+The family was present Friday from 4 – 7 p.m. at the St. Mary’s Catholic Church in Centerville, with a Scripture Service held at 7 p.m.
+The casket remained closed for visitation.

 Chuck was buried at 1 p.m. on Sunday at the St. Peter’s Cemetery in Cosgrove near Iowa City.